Pictures

 Markings

-This example is from the 46th series, the 2nd series produced by the Toyed Jidoshoki Seisakusho (Toyoda Automatic Loom Works), under Nagoya Army Arsenal supervision.
-Toyoda made bayonets from 1938-1945.
+This example is from the 42nd Series, the first series of bayonets produced by the Toyoda Jido Shokki Seisakusho (Toyoda Automatic Loom Works), under Nagoya Army Arsenal supervision.
+Toyoda made bayonets from 1938–1945.

 Toyoda Automatic Loom Works began producing automobiles in 1933.
 In 1937, the automobile department became a separate company which grew into what is known today as Toyota Motor Sales.